ComputeCanada/magic_castle/README.md

 Modifying this variable after the cluster is built leads to a complete cluster rebuild at next `terraform apply`.

-### 4.4 nb_nodes
+### 4.4 image

-Defines how many compute node instances will be created.
-This integer can be between 0 and your cloud allocation instance upper limit minus 2 (you must leave room for a management node and a login node).

-This variable can be modified at any point of your cluster lifetime.
-Terraform will manage the creation or destruction of the virtual machines for you.
-It is therefore possible to start with 0 compute nodes, build the cluster, and add more later.
+Defines the name of the image that will be used as the base image for the cluster nodes.
+This image has to be based on CentOS 7.

+You can use a custom CentOS 7 image if you wish, but provisioning customization should be mainly done through Puppet scripting.
+Image customization is mostly envisioned as a way to accelerate the provisioning process by applying the security patches and OS updates in advance.

 #### 4.4.1 Post Build Modification Effect

-Modifying this variable after the cluster is built only affects the number of compute nodes at next `terraform apply`.
+Modifying this variable after the cluster is built leads to a complete cluster rebuild at next `terraform apply`.

+#### 4.4.2 AWS

+The image field needs to correspond to the Amazon Machine Image id or AMI.
+The AMI is specific to each region, so make sure to use the right AMI for the region you chose.

+#### 4.4.2 Microsoft Azure

+Azure requires multiple fields to define which image to choose.
+This field is therefore not only a string, but a map that needs to contain the following fields `publisher`, `offer` and `sku`.

 ### 4.5 nb_users